 J-Spec and pricing estimates

-A very important part of what J-Spec does is give people an accurate estimate of the total cost involved in purchasing and importing their car.
-As well as the cost of the car itself in Japan there are also other costs to consider to ship the car, comply it and have it ready for registration.
+A very important part of what J-Spec does is give people a reasonably accurate estimate of the total cost involved in purchasing and importing their car.
+As well as the cost of the car itself in Japan there are also other costs to consider to ship the car, clear it through customs and comply it prior to registration.
 Although some of these costs can vary, J-Spec has many years and thousands of imported cars worth of experience and we can reasonably accurately predict most of these costs in advance, offering a landed or landed and complied estimate based on the purchase price of the car and the type of car it is.
 Although the estimate is just that, it is unusual for the cost of a car to be significantly more than the estimate given, and since J-Spec strives to not underestimate costs, cars can even end up being less than the estimate initially given.

 J-Spec will always state if the cost of a car given is the car cost (i.e. purely the cost of the car alone in Japan), the FOB cost (the cost of the car plus the costs associated to have it ready at the port ready to ship), the landed cost (the cost of the car and all of the costs to have it in Australia, cleared through customs ready for pickup), or the landed and complied cost (the landed cost plus the cost of compliance).
 Wherever possible J-Spec quotes the landed and complied estimate as this gives the most comprehensive and useful figure for customers to make their decisions based upon.

-Not included in the landed and complied estimate are typically costs which will vary significantly for each person or each car such as the cost of registration which varies for each state, additional transportation costs which varies for each person, and the cost of new tyres if needed which varies for each car and the brand of tyres chosen.
+Not included in the landed and complied estimate are typically costs which will vary significantly for each person or each car such as on road costs which varies for each state and situation, additional transportation costs which varies for each person, and the cost of new tyres if needed which varies for each car and the brand of tyres chosen.

-For cars on our website some costs might not be 100% accurate (if for example customers are located in WA some costs might be a little different to the Eastern states) but they are usually quite close for all situations, and if customers would like a better estimate based on their situation we are happy to give it.
+For cars on our website some costs might not be 100% accurate (if for example customers are located in some states some costs might be a little different to the others) but they are usually quite close for all situations, and if customers would like a better estimate based on their situation we are happy to give it.
 For signed up customers whose details we know we try to give as accurate estimates as possible.
+Prices for compliance are listed as a rough typical guide, some cars in some states may be slightly more expensive or indeed cheaper and we can advise you of this.
+Some cars may not be listed including import duty if they are models manufactured in countries Australia does not hold a free trade agreement with, and again we can clarify this with.

 Below is a quick rundown of the typical costs involved with importing a car and the variability of the cost estimates.